mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-01-babys-first-amplifier.md

 could make a pair of headphones that required you to solder three wires every time you wanted to plug them in.

-### Glossary
+### Electricity; an Illustrated Glossary

 TODO move to bottom, or separate article?

 This is basic stuff.
 You probably already know it, but maybe not, and in any case a refresher can't hurt.

 * __V__ is for volts.
-Always capital V, after Alessandro Volta.
+Always capital V, after [Alessandro Volta](https://en.wikipedia.org/wiki/Alessandro_Volta).
 A measure of electric _potential energy_: it only really has meaning when comparing two things, and it has to have somewhere to go for that energy to do useful work.
+  * Atoms in materials have a default stable state, in which they typically have the same number of electrons and protons.
+A material is _negatively charged_ if it has more electrons than normal; those electrons won't be bound to any specific atom, and can move around.
+Conversely, it's _positively charged_ if it has fewer electrons than normal: the protons in atoms with a deficit will attract unbound electrons.
+    TODO Pictures
-  * We can put a number on how much energy we transfer to a balloon by rubbing it on a jumper, but it isn't useful to try and count how many electrons the balloon or jumper have in their uncharged, resting states.
+  * We can put a number on how much negative energy we transfer to a balloon by rubbing it on a jumper (giving it extra electrons), but it isn't particularly useful to try and count how many electrons the balloon or jumper have in their uncharged, resting states.
+(Nobody designs circuits with _one specific battery_ in mind, knowing how much charge that battery contains; they design them to work with _any_ battery that, when fully charged, has a 9V potential difference between its terminals.
+Also, imagine trying to answer how many electrons there are in a socket connected to the mains.)
   * After being charged, the balloon will happily sit there doing balloon stuff, until you bring it near something with less charge, like someone's hair or a fingertip.
+    TODO: Friction, electrons, zap picture
   * If it's always relative, how can we have a "9V battery"?
 9 volts compared to what?
 Well, batteries always have two terminals, so a rating like this tells you there's a 9V difference in charge between the positive and negative terminal.
 * __A__ is for amps.
-Again, always capital A, after André-Marie Ampère.
+Again, always capital A, after [André-Marie Ampère](https://en.wikipedia.org/wiki/Andr%C3%A9-Marie_Amp%C3%A8re).
 A measure of current, or the _rate at which charge is moving_.
   * That balloon we rubbed?
 As long as it isn't touching anything, no charge is moving, so current is 0A.
 Then you poke it and get shocked: current